 Light as the air!

 You can keep your overall look light and peppy.
 Yet, don’t forget to have a generous dose of traditions!
 Choose lighter fabrics, or brocades and prints, while going embroidery and ostentation free.
-Channel a youthful look with printed sarees and lehenga suits that are crafted in trendy and latest designs.
+Channel a youthful look with printed or ruffle sarees and kurti palazzo coordinates in the trendiest and latest designs of the year.
 Colors no bar- you can pick your favorites!